PANDA FACTS AND

 Pandas are only found in a relatively small area in Asia.
 They date back

-of the Panda.
-They were kept by emperors and their hides were highly valued.
+with mention of the Panda.
+They were kept by emperors and their hides were

-They carried a mystique and were believed to be able to ward off evil spirits
+highly valued.
+They carried a mystique and were believed to be able to ward

 Pandas live in and around mountainous slopes and exist on a diet largely